Quick CV Dropoff

 Taking the time to consult with staff on better means of support will not only help you address any problems more effectively, but it will also send a message to working parents within your organisation that their needs are a priority to you, and that their insights and feedback are being taken seriously.

 Flexible working arrangements have been a reality of modern business for many years, but for many organisations, the pandemic will have been the first time they have ever had to accommodate out-of-office working on such a large scale.
-This means that many UK workers will have experienced truly flexible home-based work for the first time over the last 12 months - and many will not want to give this up.
+This means that many UK workers will have experienced truly flexible home-based work for the first time in recent years - and many will not want to give this up.

 Working parents, in particular, are likely to have found the ability to organise their own working schedules to be hugely beneficial, and could be anxious about losing these gains.
 Given how conclusively the pandemic proved that flexible working delivers strong productivity, employers should take the opportunity to embrace this cultural change, balancing the necessity of the work that needs to be done on-site with the clarity to know where further accommodations for flexible working can be made.